okapi-web/php-code-transformer/README.md

         // Iterate over all tokens
         foreach ($sourceFileNode->getDescendantTokens() as $token) {
+            // Find "private" keyword
-            // Replace all private keywords with public if ($token->kind === TokenKind::PrivateKeyword) {
+            if ($token->kind === TokenKind::PrivateKeyword) {
+                // Replace it with "public"
                 $code->edit($token, 'public');
             }
         }